kovaaalex/basicCalculator/README.md

 ## Description
 **SimpleCalculator** is a simple web application for performing basic mathematical operations, such as addition, subtraction, multiplication, and division.
 The application is built using Webpack and includes ESLint and Prettier linters to maintain clean and well-structured code.

+## Features
+- Support for addition, subtraction, multiplication, division, and sign switching
+- Automatic code linting with ESLint and Prettier
+- Project build with Webpack
+- Deployed on GitHub Pages